einfrog/CCL1/diary.md

 call endGameWin() function when spaceship is completed\
 add another enemy (story: scrapyard guard)\
 start and end screen\
-fix gameloop when pressing try again on end screen (PUT WIN END FUNCTIONS IN GLOBAL)\
+fix gameloop when pressing try again on end screen\
-fix startGame() bug where arrays would just be added to instead of being actually reset\
+fix startGame() error where arrays would just be added to instead of being actually reset\
 rework css for start and retry button\
 change order of objects being drawn to ensure rory is on top of the scraps on the map but underneath the scraps on the recipe box\
 fix runtime; game deltatime does not continue being calculated when tabbed out of the window\